microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIRow.md

 ```

 ### -DatasetId
-An ID of the dataset containing the table where rows are to be stored.
+ID of the dataset containing the table where rows are to be stored.

 ```yaml
 Type: Guid